-In accordance with the Act on certified auditors our responsibility was to report if the Report on activities was prepared in accordance with applicable laws and the information given in the Report on activities is consistent with the consolidated financial statements.
+activities was prepared in accordance with applicable laws and the information given in the Report on activities is consistent with the separate financial statements.

-Moreover, in accordance with the requirements of the Act on certified auditors our responsibility was to report whether the Group included in the statement on corporate governance information required by the applicable laws and regulations, and in relation to specific information indicated in these laws or regulations, to determine whether it complies with the applicable laws and whether it is consistent with the consolidated financial statements and to inform whether the Group disclosed in the Report on activities the name and registered office of its higher-level parent company preparing a separate report of the group on non-financial information that will cover the Parent Entity and all its subsidiaries.
+Moreover, in accordance with the requirements of the Act on certified auditors our responsibility was to report whether the Bank included in the statement on corporate governance information required by the applicable laws and regulations, and in relation to specific information indicated in these laws or regulations, to determine whether it complies with the applicable laws and whether it is consistent with the separate financial statements and to inform whether the Bank disclosed in the Report on activities the name and registered office of its higher-level parent company preparing a separate report of the group on non-financial information that will cover the Bank.